 These drugs will be given via an IV every six hours for a total of 96 hours.
-The doctors participating in this trial are located in the ICU departments at several large hospitals across the United States.
-They will be collecting information about the use of vasopressors (drugs that increase blood pressure), respiratory support (treatments to aid breathing) and the status of the patients at 30 days and one year after treatment.
+The doctors participating in this trial are located in the ER and ICU departments at several large hospitals across the United States.
+They will be collecting information about the use of vasopressors (drugs that increase blood pressure), respiratory support (treatments to aid breathing) and the status of the patients at 30 days and up to one year after treatment.
 Patients must be adults, non-pregnant, and meet certain requirements to be in the trial so that the doctors can do a proper comparison between the two groups.

 Currently, the VICTAS trial has started to enroll subjects.
 More information and updates about this clinical trial will be posted here and at clinicaltrials.gov once the trial is launched.